modio/modio-docs/public/en-us/features/monetization/marketplace/onboarding.md

 ### Team leader account verification

 In order to start, we first need to verify your identity.
-We provide an easy-to-use automated solution with the help of our payment partner, Tilia.
+We provide an easy-to-use automated solution with the help of our payment partner, Thunes.
 The verification process will ask you for information such as your email, location, tax and contact information.

 This information is stored confidentially and the process is automated, though in some cases, it can take up to 48 hours if a manual verification is required.

 ![KYC Flow Example](img/kyc-setup.png)

 :::note
-The verification services are provided by our partner Tilia.
+The verification services are provided by our partner Thunes.
 :::

 ### Financial contact